Hi, I'm Kat

 So I decided to create Hatch Athletic.
 Hatch is a resource, a community and your answer to increasing your confidence as an athletic mama.

-I have combined over 11 years clinical experience as a neuromusculoskeletal physiotherapist, and 2 years as a womens health physiotherapist, with my experience as a trainer, athlete and new-mum.
+I have combined over 11 years clinical experience as a neuromusculoskeletal physiotherapist, and 3 years with a specialist interest in womens health, with my experience as a trainer, athlete and new-mum.
 Hatch is the product of deep collaboration, research and study alongside women's health physiotherapists and specialists in the UK and Australia.
 We have also worked closely with sports psychologists and we continue to develop and grow on a continuum.